 Now it’s your turn to share some ideas.
 Our colleagues with the HHS Office of Research Integrity (ORI) recently published a Request for Information seeking your input.
 The feedback they receive will be invaluable for conducting future outreach and developing educational resources for the research community.

 Last week, we opened up the opportunity for the public to comment on the framework for the next NIH-Wide Strategic Plan (NOT-OD-20-064).
-This plan, for fiscal years (FYs) 2021-2025, will serve as an update to, and build off the progress … Continue reading
+This plan, for fiscal years (FYs) 2021-2025, will serve as an update to, and build off the progress made on, the current FYs 2016-2020 plan.
+The NIH-Wide Strategic Plan expresses a vision for … Continue reading “Seeking Thoughts on the Framework for the Next NIH-Wide Strategic Plan”

 When world famous cellist, Yo-Yo Ma, visited the NIH campus, he shared a story from the history of music, in which the peak of stringed instrument quality occurred in the late 17th century at a time of great collaboration and sharing of knowledge.
 When instrument makers began to compete, all of that changed: secrets of craftsmanship were held close and the quality of instruments plummeted.
 This decline lasted, according to Ma, until the 20th century, when again the free-flow of knowledge resumed.
 NIH Director Francis Collins noted, “There’s a lesson here about science.”